deseven/INFRA-ru/README.md

 ## infra-ru
-An attempt on a russian localization for [INFRA](http://store.steampowered.com/app/251110/INFRA/).
+An attempt on a russian localisation for [INFRA](http://store.steampowered.com/app/251110/INFRA/).

 ## lead translators
 Ivan 'deseven' Novokhatski